Transactional Outbox Pattern in Microservices

 The service no longer depends on one fragile moment between two systems.

-Example Outbox Table Design
+A Practical Outbox Table

-A practical outbox table often includes:
+A useful outbox table often looks like this:

 CREATE TABLE outbox_events (